Adarsh2801-r/Adarsh2801-r/README.md

 ### :man_technologist: **About Me**

-- 👨 Currently pursuing undergraduate degree in CS from BITS Pilani
+- :telescope:  Currently pursuing undergraduate degree in CS from BITS Pilani

 - 💻 Have done few projects and courses related to Data Science